luismetzger/sinatra-intro-lesson/README.md

 ## Sinatra Routes

-To create a route all we need to do is use the HTTP verb, the path we want to use, and a ``do ... end`` block.
+To create a route in our app all we need to do is use the HTTP verb, the path we want to use, and a ``do ... end`` block.

 ```ruby
 	get '/' do